July 15th, 2021

 • Dishwalla – Every Little Thing – This one of my favorite “obscure” bands.
 This is a sad one from their, “Opaline” album released in 2002.
 For me, it’s all about continuing to reach out for someone and watching them get farther and farther away.

 • John Prine — Paradise — We said our good byes to John last April.
 The first time I heard this song, a young fella from Colorado was covering it in a little bar on Olney St called, “The Red Mule”.
 I fell in love with the song and during a break the young man told me it was from John Prine.
-John Prine – Paradise – This is another great song from John.
-I hope they , “… let my ashes float down the Green River Let my soul roll on up to the Rochester dam I’ll be halfway to Heaven with Paradise waitin’…” This one is from his self titled album released in 1971.
+I hope this came true for John , “… let my ashes float down the Green River Let my soul roll on up to the Rochester dam I’ll be halfway to Heaven with Paradise waitin’…” This one is from his self titled debut album released in 1971.

 • James Taylor and Mark Knopfler — Sailing to Philadelphia — This one is written by Mark and played on James’s “October Road” album released in 2008.
 Just two of my favorite players singing their song.